k-mend/SQL-PROJECT/README.md

 This project simulates a university-level course management system using PostgreSQL.
 It covers a wide range of database functionalities including:

-* Creating databases and tables
+* Creating databases and tables.
+* An Entity Relationship Diagram named erd.png.
-* Inserting and manipulating data
+* Inserting and manipulating data.
-* Complex queries for data insights
+* Complex queries for data insights.
-* Creation of views, indexes, and triggers
+* Creation of views, indexes, and triggers.
+* outputs of the query inform of screenshots named screenshots.

 The system manages students, instructors, courses, and enrollments, ensuring data integrity and providing advanced querying capabilities.